 It is like the Force, the central Force of Auroville, the cohesive Force of Auroville.

 The Matrimandir can be viewed as a large golden sphere which seems to be emerging out of the earth, symbolising the birth of a new consciousness.
 Since the past 45 years, Matrimandir's slow and steady progress towards completion has been followed by many.
-If you are interested to know about the historical background of Matrimandir, please go to (link to background)

 While walking through the lovely green Matrimandir Gardens (divided into 12 individually named parks such as "Harmony", "Bliss", Perfection" each with their variety of flowers, shrubs and trees, one's attention is greatly drawn by this important and powerful feature at the heart of the city which was seen by the Mother as the "symbol of the Divine's answer to man's aspiration for perfection" and as "the central cohesive force" for the growth of Auroville.